KingsMusic/youtube-source/README.md

 A rewritten YouTube source manager for Lavaplayer.

 This source aims to provide robustness by leveraging multiple InnerTube clients for requests.
-Where one client fails, another will try to load the request.
-Which clients are used is entirely configurable.
+Where one client fails, another will try to load the request Which clients are used is entirely configurable.

 ## Table of Contents